 2. I think I have some beetle attacked trees, how can I be sure?

 What does pine beetle attack look like?

 Check our on-line fact sheets for information and photos to help identify attack.
 If you are still unsure, phone the Beetle Hotline at 469-8457.
-Our Beetle Coordinator can set up a time to help inspect your property.
+Our Urban Forest Health Technician can set up a time to help inspect your property.
 However, we do not have the resources to inspect every tree on larger properties.

 3. Does pine beetle attack other types of trees?

 At this time, Kelowna is experiencing an outbreak of western pine beetle (WPB) and mountain pine beetle (MPB).
 WPB only attacks Ponderosa pines.
 MPB will attack most species of pines, including ponderosa, lodgepole, white and Scotch pines.
 Occasionally, spruce trees are attacked, although they are not a preferred host.

 4. Can I keep infested wood for firewood etc.?